alexgolec/tda-api/docs/streaming.rst

 Level Two Order Book
 ++++++++++++++++++++

-These streams provide a view on continuous order books of various securities.
+Level two streams provide a view on continuous order books of various securities.
-The level two order book describes the current state of the bids and asks as they are made, and these streams provide snapshots of that state.
+The level two order book describes the current the current bids and asks on the market, and these streams provide snapshots of that state.

 Due to the lack of `official documentation <https://developer.tdameritrade.com/ content/streaming-data#_Toc504640612>`__, these streams are largely reverse